wildbee/wildbee/README.md

 alter user wildbee createdb;
 ```

-- Create the database that our web application will use:
+- Create the databases that our web application will use:
 ```
-createdb wildbeehive -U wildbee
+createdb wildbeehive -U wildbee createdb wildbeehivetest -U wildbee
 ```
 _wildbeehive_ is the name of the database we will be using.
+_wildbeehivetest_ is the name of the database we will be using when running
+tests so as not to affect the main database..

 - To be inside the database, type in the terminal:
 ```
-psql <database_name>
+psql <database_name> -U wildbee
 ```

 For configuration of the database servers, click [here][scaladatabase].